CephalofairGames/merc-packs-faq/index.md

 <p><b>Interplanar Mastery (8, bot) - If Dark is consumed, will this affect enemies adjacent to me, or enemies adjacent to the teleported summon?</b> It will affect enemies adjacent to the summon; this is part of the granted abilities, and not a new ability.</p>

+<p><b>How should I read the second Mastery about six different Summon abilities?</b> In the first round of six different scenarios, you should perform a summon ability you didn't use in the first round of the other five.
+The six scenarios do not need to be consecutive.</p>

 </details>
 <br>